junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 >
 > Cas flies them home (pick Sam up), back to the same day they leave for the phoenix's ashes.
 Bobby is still there, exactly the same as before, everything the same.
 (Or not exactly, Dean's western fame gets kept in history, legends of himself becomes a cowboy story, exaggerated but he's amused, secretly really love it)

-The sound of his last question dangles in the air, floating there for a few extended seconds, then falling gradually to the ground like an autumn leave falling from the tree.
+The sound of his last question dangles in the air, floating there for a few extended seconds, then falling gradually to the ground like a flying feather drifting down.

 *What happened, Cas?* Dean's eyes match his, can't help wondering how many things these eyes have seen in the last twenty years -- how many beautiful things, and how many ugly things.

 Cas is quiet.
 Too quiet.
 With the eyes too deep and blue, swirling like ocean water.

-*Tell me, please.* Dean thinks hard, seeing Cas's eyes widen slightly, realizing the thought must have been conveyed through the prayer.
+*Tell me, please.* Dean thinks hard, seeing Cas's eyes widen slightly, realizing the thought must have been conveyed through the prayer accidentally.

 "It's... not easy."
 Cas murmurs, voice husky and reluctant.
 "But it's gone now, so it doesn't matter."
 His eyes flicker to outside of the door.
 Some outlines of dead and wounded men can be seen from where they stand.
 Moon light is bright tonight.